-THE DOCTOR AND DUE DILIGENCE.
+THE EXPERT AND DUE DILIGENCE.

 It wasn’t a signed piece of paper, but we shook hands on the arrangement.
 Where I come from, that still means something.
-At least, it sure as Hell is supposed to mean something.

 I did a little digging and uncovered what really happened.

-In the end, the doctor simply vanished from my radar screen.
+In the end, the potential simply vanished from my radar screen.
 Despite what I thought was a developing personal relationship, not a peep.
 I had been used and tossed.
 My proposal was for personal services, outside of any contract.
 In the end, it was all about wanting, and getting, a level of my knowledge for free.

 In the end, I may have given them ideas.
 But I’m confident it’s the same as giving a scalpel to a gibbon.
 They may figure out what it is, but they’ll never have the knowledge how to use it.